ayushhh231/Animation-CSS/README.md

 # Animation-CSS
-Here i create a project using animation peoperty of css
+Here i create a project using animation property in css(@keyframes) i using percentage with respect to their initial state.